Future Leaders Program

 Next Steps

-- Applications will be sent to BAFT member organization’s “primary contact” in August
+• Applications will be sent to BAFT member organization’s “primary contact” in August.

-- Applications for the Class of 2024 are due by September 30, 2023
+• Applications for the Class of 2024 are now closed.

-- For inquires please write to [email protected]
+• For inquires, please write to [email protected].

-- Have a project you wish Future Leaders would work on?
-Please send you ideas to [email protected]
+• Have a project you wish Future Leaders would work on?
+Please send you ideas to [email protected].

 Featured Alumni